Austinkuria/attendance-system/documentation.md

    This layer manages the storage and retrieval of data throughout the system.
 MongoDB Collections store user data, session information, attendance records, units, courses, departments, and feedback data with appropriate indexing for performance.
 The system also implements file storage for QR code images, CSV exports, user uploads, and system logs to maintain comprehensive records of all activities.

 5. Security Infrastructure
    The security layer ensures the integrity and protection of the system and its data.
 Authentication is handled through JWT token validation, role-based authorization, device fingerprinting, and session management techniques.
 Request protection includes rate limiting, CORS protection, input validation, and comprehensive error handling to prevent common web vulnerabilities and attacks.
+GitHub Security Scanning: Automated vulnerability detection in codebase using GitHub CodeQL scanning to identify potential security issues during development.

 6. External Services Integration
    The system integrates with several external services to provide its full functionality.
 Hosting is managed through Vercel for the frontend, Render.com for the backend, and MongoDB Atlas for database services.
 Email communications are handled through Nodemailer SMTP for sending password reset links, notifications, and system alerts to users.